Zacatecas (city): Festivals and celebrations

+Caifanes at the Fair of Zacatecas, 2012.

 The city hosts a number of religious and cultural festivals throughout the year.
 The Festival Cultural de Zacatecas is held each year in the city during Holy Week, which unites artists of different genres from classic to rock and offers visitors more than 130 attractions.
 Some of the artists have included La Barranca, Real de Catorce, blues singer Betsy Pecannins and singer Vicky Carr.
 There are also theatrical events and events for children.
 About 90% of the events are free.
 The event is organized by the state of Zacatecas with support from the Universidad Autónoma de Zacatecas, ISSSTE, IMSS, CONACULTA and other government agencies.

 The Feria Nacional de Zacatecas is held during the month of September at the foot of the Cerro de la Bufa.
 It includes concerts, bullfighting, events at the Foro Infantil, crafts expositions as well as exhibitions of livestock, autos and culture.
 The annual event began in 1940 and received more than two million visitors each year since 2002.
 The main concert hall for the event has a capacity of 5,000 and has hosted names such as Vicente Fernández, Alejandra Guzmán, Rocío Dúrcal, Rio Roma, and Ha*Ash.
 It has exhibition and sales of crafts, livestock and food.
 Other events include charreadas and bullfighting.
 The evening has folkloric dance and fireworks.

 The Festival Zacatecas del Folclor International takes place the first week of August.

 Religious events include the feast of the Virgin of Zacatecas and the feast of the Virgin del Patrocinio.
 Activities associated with these events include parades with floats, musical concerts, bullfighting, processions and other religious events.
 The Virgin of Zacatecas is housed in a chapel built in 1728 and regularly receives visitors from the city and other areas.
 The Virgin of Patrocinio, whose day is September 14, celebrates one of the most celebrated images in the Zacatecas area.
 This event lasts for ten days with traditional dances, processions and more.
 This feast coincides with the Feria Nacional de Zacatecas and Mexico's Independence Day.
 On Good Friday, a large procession called the "Procession of Silence" is held.